spacemeshos/protocol/transactions/01-overview.md

 An account in Spacemesh is a mapping from a wallet address to a balance of Smesh tokens.
 Note that there is not a one-to-one mapping between _users_ and _addresses,_ as one user may control many addresses (or, less often but also possibly, one address could be controlled by many users).

 Even though a transaction is signed, so that the protocol can verify that it came from the sender, without additional protections, transactions are still susceptible to a [replay attack](https://en.wikipedia.org/wiki/Replay_attack): if Alice sends funds to Bob, Bob could resend the same transaction (that Alice already signed) to the network to steal additional funds from Alice.
 In order to prevent replay attacks, each account also stores a transaction counter (some other platforms such as Ethereum call this a "nonce").
-Each transaction must declare a nonce, and a transaction is only valid if it has a nonce that matches the current value of the account counter.
+Each transaction must declare a counter, and a transaction is only valid if it has a counter that matches the current value of the account counter.

 ### Address format and signature scheme